Yol Aularong

-Yol Aularong (យស អូឡារាំង [jɔːh ouˌlaːˈraŋ]; also romanized as Yos Olarang) was a Cambodian garage rock musician, and a leading figure in that country's rock scene of the 1960s and 70s.
+Yol Aularong (យស អូឡារាំង [jɔːh ouˌlaːˈraŋ]; also romanized as Yos Olarang) was a Cambodian garage rock musician, and a leading figure in the country's rock scene of the 1960s and 70s.
+He incorporated elements of soul, funk, and rock into his music, and was known for his rebellious persona, humor, and social commentary.
 He is presumed to have been killed during the Cambodian genocide that took place under the Khmer Rouge between 1975 and 1979.
+Aularong received renewed attention with posthumous collections like Cambodian Rocks, the documentary Don't Think I've Forgotten, and the off-Broadway production Cambodian Rock Band.

 Biography

-Aularong was from a family of notable Cambodian musicians: singers Sieng Vanthy and Sieng Dy (aka Sieng Di) were his aunts, and classical violinist/composer Has Salan was his uncle.
+Yol Aularong was from a family of notable Cambodian musicians: singers Sieng Vanthy and Sieng Dy (aka Sieng Di) were his aunts, and classical violinist/composer Has Salan was his uncle.
 His father was a member of Cambodia's diplomatic corps and he spent some of his childhood in France.

 Embarking on a music career, he stood out from the typical Cambodian pop music of the time by focusing on self-expression and social commentary.
 His public persona was that of a "bad boy" who flirted, sang sarcastic songs about everyday life, and claimed not to care about money or fame.
 The Guardian called him "a certifiable maniac" and The New York Times described him as "a charismatic proto-punk who mocked conformist society."
-The 2015 documentary film Don't Think I've Forgotten, which profiles Aularong, recounts an exchange between Aularong and the prince in which he said "You're a prince, I'm not, but we will all die so who cares, let's have a drink."
+The 2014 documentary film Don't Think I've Forgotten, which profiles Aularong, recounts an exchange between Aularong and Norodom Sirivudh in which he said "You're a prince, I'm not, but we will all die so who cares, let's have a drink."

-As with many of his contemporaries, a great deal of the information about Aularong's life, as well as his creative output, was lost during the Khmer Rouge regime.
+As with many of his contemporaries, much of the information about Aularong's life, as well as his creative output, were lost during the Khmer Rouge regime.
 He was last seen shortly after the Khmer Rouge seized control in April 1975 and ordered all residents of Phnom Penh to evacuate the city.
 He left with his mother, but his fate is unclear.
 In an interview for Don't Think I've Forgotten, his aunt speculated he was likely killed.
 A member of the Cambodian royal family who knew Aularong explained that as a non-conformist musician with western influences, Aularong was likely targeted for imprisonment or execution immediately.
 Though what happened to him is uncertain, according to the Huffington Post, "his name survived as a sort of codeword for the younger Cambodians to identify themselves as a way of keeping their culture alive."